OpenTermsArchive/contrib-versions/Grammarly/Terms of Service.md

 You are solely responsible for all activity in connection with access to the Site and/or Services through your account or using your password, and for the security of your computer systems, and in no event shall Grammarly be liable for any loss or damages relating to such activity.

-Enterprise Subscriber Responsibility for Authorized Users
+Enterprise Subscriber responsibility for Authorized Users

 Enterprise Subscribers shall ensure that the total number of Authorized Users does not exceed the maximum number of seats authorized by and purchased from Grammarly (each of which seats represents a unique (named) Authorized User).
 Enterprise Subscribers may assign different Authorized Users to the seats authorized by and purchased from Grammarly, so long as the total number of Authorized Users at any time does not exceed the maximum number of seats authorized by and purchased from Grammarly, but Authorized Users may not transfer (including by way of sublicense, lease, assignment or other transfer, including by operation of law) their seat, user name or right to use the Site, Services or Software to any third party.
 You, the Enterprise Subscriber, and your Authorized Users are jointly responsible for your Authorized Users’ use of the Site, Services and Software.
 You are also responsible for ensuring that all of your Authorized Users comply with all of the terms and conditions of this Agreement.
 Any violation of the terms and/or conditions of this Agreement by any of your Authorized Users shall be deemed to be a violation thereof by you.

-Fees, Payment and Trial Memberships
+Fees, payment, and trial memberships

 If you have registered to use certain Services and/or Software on a trial basis, then you may use such Services and Software only for noncommercial evaluation purposes during the applicable trial period.

-Your access to or use of the Services and/or Software shall be contingent upon your payment of all applicable fees as described on the Site from time to time (“Fees”). unless you are an Authorized User, in which case your access to or use of the Services and/or Software shall be contingent upon your Enterprise Subscriber’s payment of the Fees.
+Your access to or use of the Services and/or Software shall be contingent upon your payment of all applicable fees as described on the Site at the time (“Fees”). unless you are an Authorized User, in which case your access to or use of the Services and/or Software shall be contingent upon your Enterprise Subscriber’s payment of the Fees.

-Upon registering for Services, unless you are an Authorized User, you will be required to designate a valid credit card or PayPal™ account.
-You hereby authorize Grammarly to charge to your designated account all Fees relating to the Services you select, and you agree to pay all such Fees in accordance with the applicable card member agreement or PayPal™ terms and conditions.
+Upon registering for Services, unless you are an Authorized User, you will be required to designate a valid credit card or PayPal® account.
+You hereby authorize Grammarly to charge to your designated account all Fees relating to the Services you select, and you agree to pay all such Fees in accordance with the applicable card member agreement or PayPal® terms and conditions.

 Grammarly reserves the right to revise its Fees, including by increasing or adding new Fees, at any time on ten (10) days’ notice.
 Such notice may be sent to you by email to your most recently provided email address or posted on the Site or by any other manner chosen by Grammarly in its commercially reasonable discretion.
 You will be deemed to have received any such notice that is posted on the Site on the day it was posted.
 Your use of the Services after the ten (10) day notice period constitutes your acceptance of the new or revised Fees.
 If you do not agree to the revised Fees, you may cancel your subscription by following the “View cancellation instructions” link below.

 Continuous membership

 To ensure uninterrupted service, all subscriptions to the Site, Software and Services are renewed automatically.
-You hereby authorize Grammarly to charge subscription Fees for the renewal period to the credit card or PayPal™ account on file.
-All subscriptions are renewed at the subscription level(s) in effect at the time the then-current subscription term ends.
+You hereby authorize Grammarly to charge subscription Fees for the renewal period to the credit card or PayPal® account on file.
+All subscriptions are renewed at the subscription level(s) and Fees in effect at the time the then-current subscription term ends.
 You may cancel the subscription at any time by following the “View cancellation instructions” link below.

 Free trial

 Grammarly may offer a free trial membership from time to time with regard to certain Software or Services (a “Trial”).
 By accessing or using the Site, Services or Software, you agree to the terms of any such Trial and further agree to any changes Grammarly may make to such Trial as described in “Changes to Services or Terms” below.
 If you cancel the Services before the end of the trial period, all your rights to any remaining free trial period will be waived and you will not be eligible to participate in any further Trials, except as allowed by Grammarly in its sole discretion.

-Termination and Refund Policy
+Termination and refund policy

 This Agreement shall continue until you cancel your subscription or until terminated by Grammarly.
 You may cancel your subscription at any time, although only an authorized representative of an Enterprise Subscriber may cancel the Enterprise Subscriber’s account.
 View cancellation instructions at https://support.grammarly.com/hc/en-us/articles/115000090172-How-do-I-cancel-my-subscription.
 If you cancel after your subscription renewal date, you will not receive a refund for any amounts that have been charged.
 Your cancellation will be effective at the end of your then-current subscription period, subject to applicable law, and you may use the Services until your cancellation is effective (unless your access is suspended or terminated as set forth below).